Windows Plugin¶

 Configuration¶

-Settings and Tasks inherited from parent plugins can be scoped with Universal
+Settings and Tasks inherited from parent plugins can be scoped with Universal.

 Windows / mappings := (Universal / mappings).value